osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 ]
 ```

-Notice that not all the values from Streams were included since they are restricted by individual queries for each Stream.
+Notice that not all the values from streams were included since they are restricted by individual queries for each stream.

 #### .NET client libraries methods
 ```csharp